Pante/elementary/docs/elementary/tour.md

 2. `@Inline` allows you to specify an inline Java source file for `ToolsExtension` to compile.

+3. `@Generation` allows you to specify the location of generated classes and source files.
+In this case, `retain = true` indicates that generated classes and sources should not be automatically deleted after each test.
+This is useful for debugging issues with generated files.
+By default, classes and source files are generated in temporary directories and automatically deleted after each test.

-3. `Tools` contains utilities and the current annotation processing environment such as `RoundEnvironment`.
+4. `Tools` contains utilities and the current annotation processing environment such as `RoundEnvironment`.
 They can access via `Tools` or individually injected into the test class's constructor and methods.

-4. Annotating things with `@Label` inside a source file compiled by `ToolsExtension` allows you to get their `Element`s in tests.
+5. Annotating things with `@Label` inside a source file compiled by `ToolsExtension` allows you to get their `Element`s in tests.
 A `@Label` contains a unique label and an optional group for parameterized tests.

-5. You can get `Element`s by their `@Label` using `Labels`. `Labels` can be accessed via `Tools` or injected into the test class's constructor and methods.
+6. You can get `Element`s by their `@Label` using `Labels`. `Labels` can be accessed via `Tools` or injected into the test class's constructor and methods.

-6. You can supply elements to a parameterized test using `@LabelSource`.
+7. You can supply elements to a parameterized test using `@LabelSource`.
 A `@LabelSource` will iterate through all elements in the group(s).

-7. A label, element and the annotation processing environment is injected into the parameterized test method.
+8. A label, element and the annotation processing environment is injected into the parameterized test method.
 The label and corresponding element **must** be the first parameters when injected alongside utilities and environments.

 ### Supported Annotations